Important Information – Please Read Before Ordering

 Can I access certs registered in the six counties of Northern Ireland?

-Yes, we can access births registered after 31/12/1921, within the six counties of Northern Ireland (Antrim, Armagh, Down, Fermanagh, Londonderry (aka Derry) and Tyrone), however it will take slightly longer to do so.
+Yes, we can access events registered within the six counties of Northern Ireland (Antrim, Armagh, Down, Fermanagh, Londonderry (aka Derry) and Tyrone), however it will take slightly longer to do so.

 To obtain a passport which type of birth certificate is required?